lenymo/glennmccomb-com/content/articles/rust-survival-tips-for-beginners.md

 * Killing animals and harvesting them for animal fat (x3 animal fat + x1 cloth = 1 low grade).
 Bears are the best and if you take one down early on you are set.
 * Cracking red oil barrels.
 This usually gets you 5 low grade and 15 crude oil.
-* Looting the mining carts found outside mines (see below).
+* Looting the mining carts found outside mines (can yield 15-20 low grade).
+Make sure you take low grade from the [candle hat](http://rust.wikia.com/wiki/Candle_Hat) and [miners hat](http://rust.wikia.com/wiki/Miners_Hat).
 * Catching [trout](http://rust.wikia.com/wiki/Small_Trout) in a [fishing trap](http://rust.wikia.com/wiki/Survival_Fish_Trap) will get you 8 animal fat.
 This seems like a lot of effort when anyone else can loot your trap before you get to it.
 * Refining [crude oil](http://rust.wikia.com/wiki/Crude_Oil) via an [small oil refinery](http://rust.wikia.com/wiki/Small_Oil_Refinery).
 You can craft an oil refinery yourself or they can be found at certain monuments.